kris-kuiper/JS-Validator/README.md

 ## Custom validator functions
 JS Validator has a lot of build in validation rules.
 But if you want for example check an e-mail address server side with an ajax request, you have to build your own validation rule.
 You may use the "extend" method to build a custom validation rule.

-The extend fucntion accepts a minimal of three paramaters.
+The extend function accepts a minimal of three parameters.
 The first parameter will be the name of you validation rule.
-The second parameter is a callable function and the third paramater is the error message when the validation fails.
+The second parameter is a callable function and the third parameter is the error message when the validation fails.

 The callable function (second parameter) will be injected with four parameters.
-The fieldname, the value of the input and a callable fail and success function.
+The field name, the value of the input and a callable fail and success function.
 ```
 validator = new Validator();
 validator.extend('age', function(field, value, fail, success) {